Classification of Rigid Irregular $G_2$-Connections: On connections of type

-and the same argument as above rules out both of these cases. $\mathbf{(0, 0, 18, 29, 29, 11)}$.
-In this case the formal type at the irregular singularity is of the form

-with $\alpha\neq \beta,-\beta$ and we can again apply the same reasoning as in the first case.
 We can therefore focus on the case $r=2$.
 A more thorough analysis of the shape of the elementary modules in question (applying the various criteria used up until now) shows that actually there are cases in which the irregularity $s_2$ does not occur with the local solution dimension $z_2$.
 After ruling these out we're left with the following list of tuples $R(\EE)$.

 We would like to rule out further cases by computing the formal monodromy of the irregular formal type.
 For its definition in the general setting we refer to \cite[Section 1]{Mitschi96}.
 We will describe how to compute the formal monodromy of an elementary connection $\El(\rho,\varphi,R)$ where $\rho$ has degree $p$ and $R$ is a regular connection.
 We can choose a connection $R^{1/p}$ such that $\rho^+R^{1/p}\cong R$ (this boils down to choosing a $p$-th root of the monodromy associated to $R$).
 Now